bolo-stacks/bolo_stacks/README.md

 - 👀 I’m interested in Learning
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me email
+- 📫 How to reach me: email

 <!---
-pablostacks/pablostacks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+pablostacks/pablostacks is a ✨ special ✨ repository
-You can click the Preview link to take a look at your changes.
 --->

 💕💕💕💕💕💕💕🐱‍🏍